monsooncommerce/monsoon-frontend-boilerplate/readme.md

 ### How should I use this repo?

-You should pull it down, take a look at the architecture and start expanding it to meet you need IN A NEW REPO OR A NEW BRANCH.
+You should pull it down, take a look at the architecture and start expanding it to meet you needs.
+Make sure to make your changes in a new branch!

-If you make a substratal change to the way the frontend works and want it to become the new standard, include the change in a new branch or merge it to development/master
+If you make substratal change to the architecture and want it to become the new standard, include the change in a new branch or merge it to development/master

 ### How do I get started?